 But you'll lose this benefit if you transfer the funds to an IRA.
 Distributions from an IRA are typically subject to the early withdrawal penalty if taken before age 59½.

 If your current 401(k) is performing well, that may be an argument for keeping the money with your former employer.
 Or maybe the investment options it offers are not available outside the plan.
 That might be another reason to leave things alone.
 If you are content with the investments in the plan, you can keep your money invested in it.

 On the other hand, not transferring the money could expose you to higher fees over the long-term.
 So, you’ll need to do some research and compare current fees to expected ones in a transferred account.

 The main reason to roll a 401(k) into an IRA is consolidation.
 Having all of your assets at one custodian or with one financial advisor makes recordkeeping easy.
 It also makes it less likely that something might fall through the cracks.

 Another important advantage you will have in transferring your former employer’s retirement plan money into your own Rollover IRA is choice.
-Almost all IRAs have more investment options, such as individual stocks and bonds available to them than a given 401(k).
+Almost all IRAs have more investment options, such as individual stocks and bonds, available to them than a given 401(k).
 Most 401(k) plans only offer mutual funds as investment options.

-One disadvantage to rolling over from a 401(k) into an IRA is be a changing fee structure.
+One disadvantage to rolling over from a 401(k) into an IRA can be a changing fee structure.
 Many company-sponsored retirement plans enjoy economies of scale that help keep fees low.
 You might not be able to compete with those lower fees on your own.
 If you roll over your 401(k) to an IRA managed by an advisor you will also incur advisory fees that can decrease your returns.